 After you complete the design, development, and testing of your store, check the following configuration settings to make sure everything is correct before the store “goes live.”
-For a definition of each configuration setting, see the Configuration Reference.
+For a comprehensive description of every configuration setting, see the Configuration Reference.

 Complete all the email addresses that are used to send and receive email notifications, such as new orders, invoices, shipments, credit memos, product price alerts, newsletters, and so on.
 Make sure that each field contains a valid business email address.

-Update the default email templates to reflect your brandA unique identity that defines a particular product or group of products..
+Update the default email templates to reflect your brand.
 Make sure to update the configuration if you create new templates.

 Make sure that your invoices and packing slips include the correct business information and reflect your brand.

-Magento is integrated with Google APIApplication Program Interface: A software interface that lets third-party applications read and write to a system using programming language constructs or statements. to allow your business to use Google Analytics and Google AdWords.
+Magento is integrated with Google API to allow your business to use Google Analytics and Google AdWords.

 Take a look at the cart configuration settings, to see if there’s anything that you want to change.
 This is where you can set the minimum order amount and lifetime of the prices in the cart.